JoysonPrince/MS-Excel-Sales-and-Finance-analytics/README.md

     --> This report could be a benchmark upon AtliQ's ambitions of expanding their business overseas --> Based on every sub-zonal growth margin %, they could invest on them [GM_pct by Quarters_SubZones.pdf](https://github.com/JoysonPrince/MS-Excel-Sales-and-Finance-analytics/files/13848634/GM_pct.by.Quarters_SubZones.pdf)

+**Technical Skills acquired**:
+--> Proficiency in ETL methodology (Extract, Transform, Load) --> Skills to generate a date table using Power Query --> Ability to derive fiscal months and quarters
+--> Establishing data model relationships with Power Pivot --> Proficiency in incorporating supplementary data into an existing data model --> Utilizing DAX to create calculated columns

+**Soft Skills acquired**:
+--> Precise understanding of different metrics in sales and finance --> Generating user empathetic reports
+--> Defining the raw parameters required in generating any report --> Report optimization